mooreds/docs-1/references/sql-operations.md

 _Changing the key:_

-JSON template requires a key, so the same syntax can be used even if you want to use a different key:
+The key is a part of the JSON template, so the same syntax can be used even if you want to use a different key:

 ```sql
 SELECT { foo: col1 }